ode2code95/ac21-update-server/docs/docker-topic.md

 - Image will `dotnet restore` and build code.
 - Note: Be sure to clean up source when done.
 - Image will run resulting binaries

+## VI.
+Deployment Demo (for the SysAdmins)
+By Norman King.
+Notes may be available later.